By Andrey Yu

 Factory Sights: fully adjustable semi-buckhorn rear sight, hooded front sight

 Magazine capacity: 10 rounds of .22lr, 12 rounds of .22l, or 14 rounds of .22s

 Weight with empty magazine: 4.45 lbs.

 If your goal is entertainment, this will excel.
 If your goal is target shooting or varmint hunting, your results may vary.
 With no stock to brace, and only enough additional space on the grip for a cheek weld, the Mare’s Leg demands steady arms to be used effectively.

 From the company’s website: “Now fans of those classic TV Westerns and collectors of innovative firearms can holster a replica of that famous made-for-TV sidearm.”
 So whether you’re channeling Steve McQueen from “Wanted: Dead or Alive,” or Woody Harrelson from “Zombieland,” a lever-action pistol has plenty of charm as a relatively unique package.

 This is still a Henry Firearms lever action and as such is just as reliable as anything they offer.
 It has so far fired every round I’ve ever fed it and has yet experience any issues.

 It’s a lever-action pistol with a scope on it and capable of firing subsonic, light weight (for a .22 even), low velocity rounds.
 What about that isn’t laughably amusing?

 Overall: * * *

-As entertaining as this pistol is, it’s not very useful and neither is it free.
-If you have disposable income and are looking for a fun plinker, I heartily recommend it; but if you’re looking for a varmint .22, or something which can be used as a teaching tool, there are much easier to use options out there.
+As entertaining as this Mare’s Leg pistol is, it’s not very useful and neither is it free.
+If you have disposable income and are looking for a fun plinker, I heartily recommend it; but if you’re looking for a varmint .22, or something which can be used as a teaching tool, there are much easier-to-use options out there.
 The Mare’s Leg is an entertaining novelty but still essentially just a novelty.